9 Places to Cash a Check (Including Handwritten Checks)

 • Cash pickup at participating MoneyGram locations

-With the first three options, the check balance will be deposited in a matter of minutes.
-When you want to use your check amount to pay a retail credit card, the bill payment posts the next business day.
+The check balance will be deposited in minutes with the first three options.
+When you use your check amount to pay a retail credit card, the bill payment posts the next business day.
 You can also split the balance between multiple redemption options.

 You can use Ingo Money to deposit your check into a Chime account.
 Chime is a financial technology company that offers free ATM access.
 You may also receive your direct deposit funds up to two days earlier than if you’d used a traditional bank.